mardausdennis/image-classification-project/README.md

 ## Project Structure
 - `data/`: Contains the dataset files (images and labels).
+  - `training_data/`: Directory where the training images and CSV file are stored.
+  - `validation_indices.npy`: Numpy file storing the indices for the validation set.
 - `models/`: Contains the saved model files.
 - `src/`: Contains the source code files.
   - `architecture.py`: Contains the model architecture.
   - `dataset.py`: Contains data loading and preprocessing code.
   - `train.py`: Contains code for training the model.
+  - `evaluate.py`: Contains code for evaluating the model.
 - `requirements.txt`: Lists the dependencies required for the project.
 - `README.md`: Project overview and setup instructions.